Chrome Extension — Free to Install

 Which Excel shortcuts are supported?+

-XLKeys supports familiar Excel-style Alt-key sequences and keyboard shortcuts for formatting, navigation, formula auditing, and model analysis.
-The free tier covers core formatting shortcuts, while Pro unlocks advanced tools like Trace Precedents, Trace Dependents, Goal Seek, and Sensitivity Tables.
+XLKeys supports familiar Excel-style Alt-key sequences and keyboard shortcuts for formatting, navigation, formula auditing, model analysis, and workbook health.
+The free tier covers core formatting shortcuts, while Pro unlocks advanced tools like Trace Precedents, Trace Dependents, Goal Seek, Sensitivity Tables, the Cell Capacity Audit, and the Performance Audit.

 Can I cancel my Pro subscription anytime?+